scgerkin/cdoend-03-iac/README.md

 # Udacity - Cloud DevOps Engineer Nanodegree Project

-This project was completed for the Udacity Cloud DevOps Engineer Nanodegree, Deploy Infrastructre as Code.
+This project was completed for the Udacity Cloud DevOps Engineer Nanodegree, Deploy Infrastructure as Code.

 You can find the project specifications and rubric in the information below.